Let me take just a brief moment to put together a timeline today.

 It was an act of terror.

-Don't think we're not up to speed on Al-Qaeda and ISIS and whoever.
+Don't think we're not up to speed on al-Qaeda and ISIS and whoever.

-Because an election was 56 days away, and there was no way under the sun this administration was going to in any way, shape, manner, or form make itself look responsible.
+We know full well, and we're not going to leave you hanging, but we can't say that we've got to tell the American people that it was video because an election was 56 days away, and there was no way under the sun this administration was going to, in any way, shape, manner, or form make itself look responsible, even though it was totally.

-Now this is all leading somewhere.
+Before, now this is all leading somewhere.

 I have three new soundbites coming.